remarkablemark/remarkablemark.github.io/_posts/2020/2020-08-24-python-speech-recognition.md

 layout: post
 title: Transcribe audio to text
 date: 2020-08-24 21:41:26
-updated: 2020-08-29 18:07:50
+updated: 2020-08-30 16:03:09
-excerpt: Convert audio to text using Python SpeechRecognition or JavaScript Web Speech API.
+excerpt: How to convert audio to text using Python's SpeechRecognition library or the JavaScript Web Speech API.
 categories: python javascript web speech audio text api
 ---